 This post may contain affiliate links.
 Please read our disclosure policy.

-Making your own brown sugar at home is super easy and quick.
-All you need are two simple ingredients: sugar and molasses.
-This recipe is perfect when you run out of brown sugar and don’t want to make a trip to the store.
-By combining sugar with molasses, you’ll have fresh, homemade brown sugar ready in minutes.
-It works just as well as store-bought brown sugar in any recipe and saves you from dealing with hard, clumpy brown sugar that’s been sitting in the pantry for too long.
+Making brown sugar at home is quick and easy with just two ingredients: sugar and molasses.
+This recipe is perfect when you’re out of brown sugar and don’t want to run to the store.
+In just minutes, you’ll have fresh, homemade brown sugar that works perfectly in any recipe.

 an overhead view of an open jar of brown sugar next to a tray of granola.

-• Quick and Easy: You only need two ingredients and a few minutes to make it.
+• Quick and Simple: With just two ingredients and a few minutes, you’ll have fresh brown sugar ready to use.

-• Freshness: Make just what you need, so it’s always fresh and never hard or clumpy.
+• Always Fresh: Make exactly what you need, so it’s never hard or clumpy.

-• Cost-Effective: Save money by using what you already have at home instead of buying more.
+• Budget-Friendly: Save money by using ingredients you already have at home.

-• Versatile: Works in any recipe that calls for brown sugar, from cookies to marinades.
+• Versatile: Perfect for any recipe that calls for brown sugar, from baked goods to marinades.

-• Customizable: Easily adjust the molasses to make light or dark brown sugar depending on your needs.
+• Customizable: Adjust the amount of molasses to create light or dark brown sugar based on your preferences.

 Ingredients

-If you have any ingredients leftover from this small batch brown sugar recipe, check out our Leftover Ingredients Recipe Finder.
+If you have any ingredients leftover from this homemade brown sugar recipe, check out our Leftover Ingredients Recipe Finder.

 a bowl of sugar and a jar of molasses on a silver tray.

-• Sugar: Regular granulated sugar is used as the base for this recipe.
-It provides the necessary sweetness and texture.
+• Sugar: Regular granulated sugar is the base for this recipe, providing the sweetness and texture needed for brown sugar.

-• Molasses: This gives brown sugar its distinctive flavor and color.
-We use molasses in many of our recipes, such as Molasses Cookies, Gingerbread, and Baked Beans.
+• Molasses: The key ingredient that gives brown sugar its signature flavor and rich color.
+You’ll also find molasses featured in recipes like Molasses Cookies, Gingerbread, and Baked Beans.

 Recipe Variations

-There are a few ways to customize this brown sugar recipe:
+Here are a few ways to customize your homemade brown sugar:

-• Light Brown Sugar: Use less molasses for a milder flavor.
+• Light Brown Sugar: Use less molasses for a milder, more subtle flavor.

-• Dark Brown Sugar: Use more molasses for a deeper, richer taste.
+• Dark Brown Sugar: Add extra molasses for a deeper, richer taste.

-• Spiced Brown Sugar: Add a pinch of cinnamon or nutmeg for a spiced version.
+• Spiced Brown Sugar: Stir in a pinch of cinnamon or nutmeg for a warm, spiced twist.

-• Vanilla Brown Sugar: Mix in a bit of vanilla extract for a hint of vanilla flavor.
+• Vanilla Brown Sugar: Mix in a splash of vanilla extract for a touch of sweet, aromatic vanilla flavor.

 Save This Recipe!